Register

 - As an argument to

-, your script will be run. - By making the script executable.
+bash.
+If you runbash /path/to/your/get-top-git-contributors, your script will be run. - By making the script executable.
 You do this by running

-if you’re in the same directory as the script. - By making the script executable and putting it on your
+chmod a+x /path/to/your/get-top-git-contributorsonce.
+After this, you can run your script by putting its path into your terminal.
+This means running/path/to/your/get-top-git-contributors, or./get-top-git-contributorsif you’re in the same directory as the script. - By making the script executable and putting it on your

 Make some shell scripts (20 minutes)